NicolausVanSchie/imgtools/README.md

 Usage: edit settings in file and `./makestaticroll input.png`

 ## test.py
 A script that takes an image and "converts" its pixels into a new base.
 For instance, turning pixels into hexels.
+It is very very inefficent, and needs to be rewritten.
+The script takes about 30s to process a 1080x1920 image.

 Example: http://imgur.com/a/lnJtH